Frasor2002/AutoMates.js/README.md

 1. `HOST`: the host (in the form `http://<host>:<port>`) of the server running the environment.
 2. `TOKEN`: the token used to identify the agent.
-3. `USE_PDDL`: set to "true" if PDDL is used for plans or not, by default Astar is used.
+3. `USE_PDDL`: set to "true" if PDDL is used for plans or not for single agent, by default Astar is used.
 4. `LOGGER`: set to "true" if we want to activate the logger, a '.logs' folder must be created.
 5. `MODE`: set to "multi" if we want to run the multiagent system.
 6. `SECRET_KEY`: set key to encrypt first shouted handshake message.